pickleswithtech/SamsungS20UbuntuTouch/README.md

 1. Download Samfw from [here](https://samfw.com/SamFwToolSetup_v4.9.zip).
 Your antivirus may flag the setup file.
 Don't worry it's safe I have tested it myself on my main PC.
 This is a windows app ONLY!
 Use Ubuntu for everything else!
 2. After the setup is done open Samfw.
 3. Then put your phone into test mode by typing \*#0*# into the Phone app/Dialer
-## Compile the files needed for Ubuntu Touch
+## Download the files needed to build/compile the kernel
 First on your PC or VM with **The latest version of Ubuntu**.
 Open your Terminal and enter `sudo apt update -y && sudo apt install -y \
     dialog bash sed wget git curl zip tar jq expect make cmake automake autoconf \
     llvm lld lldb clang gcc binutils bison perl gperf gawk flex bc python3 \